09 Feb 2019

 and reinstall your ports.

-Set PERL5LIB or installs will fail with messages about variants.
+set PERL5LIB correctly or installs will fail with messages about variants.

 Apache web server:

-The new OS install will not carry over your old Apache customizations.
+The Mojave install will not carry over your old Apache customizations.

 diff /etc/apache2/httpd.conf against your saved copy and edit as necessary.